The breakthrough was not letting AI run infrastructure.

 The future is not every person asking a private AI to guess what to do next.

-The stronger pattern is shared context, bounded agents, durable outputs, and visible human control.
+The stronger pattern is shared context, bounded AI participants, durable outputs, and visible human control.

 Open questions